designcode/MUI/README.md

 	footer.setHeight(100) // Set the height of footer footer.attach(someButton) // Attach a UI element to footer

+### Other UI Elements
+MUI comes with following UI elements.
+Please note that header, footer, body and all the UI elements support method chainability.

 #### Button ####
 	btn = ui.button(); // Creates new button
 	btn.setTitle('Help') // Set button title